JaysonPye/Journal/2024/November.md

 - Reworked some app site forms that broke when they were refactored.
 - intermediate grid project studied, learned a lot about nesting grids within grids within grids and how well you can position things.
 - Again realized that my front end skills need work, I think it is just reps so that I can code quickly without wasting time looking for syntax or resaving the file to see positioning with certain commands

+### 11/18

+- Read activemailer chapter of ruby 7
+- Researched Japan invoicing law in order to automate invoicing for materials application